 Fairfax was the scene of several noteworthy events during the Civil War.
 Captain John Quincy Marr, the first officer casualty of the Confederacy, was killed at Fairfax Courthouse on June 1, 1861.
 By late 1862, Union forces under the command of Brigadier General Edwin H. Stoughton occupied the town.
-In an audacious raid led by Confederate Colonel John S. Mosby in March of 1863, Stoughton was captured while he slept in a house belonging to Truro Episcopal Church.
+In an audacious raid led by Confederate Colonel John S. Mosby in March of 1863, Stoughton was captured while he slept in a house which now belongs to Truro Episcopal Church.

 Also in 1863, Antonia Ford, whose girlhood home was the Ford Building on Chain Bridge Road, was imprisoned as a Southern spy after being accused of aiding Confederate General J.E.B.
 Stuart.
 She fell in love with her jailer, Major Joseph C. Willard, who secured her release from prison after seven months.
 They were married, and their son Joseph built Old Town Hall in 1900.

 The City of Fairfax’s historic buildings and landmarks are tangible reminders of the area’s heritage and its continuing important role as a major crossroads of commerce, travel, and judicial center.
-Anchoring the City’s National Register Historic District are the Fairfax County Courthouse (1800) and the Ratcliffe–Allison House (1812), built by “town founder” Richard Ratcliffe.
+Anchoring the City’s National Register Historic District are the Fairfax County Courthouse (1800) and the Ratcliffe-Allison-Pozer House (1812), built by “town founder” Richard Ratcliffe.

 Gracious antebellum homes in the historic district include the Joshua Gunnell House (c.
 1830); the Truro Rectory built c.1835 by Dr. William Gunnell, and the Ford House (c.1835).
 Several buildings along Main Street reflect population and community change generated from the agricultural boom of the late nineteenth and early twentieth centuries.

 Today, the City is both a place to rediscover the past and to savor the present.
 Rediscover our exciting past through Oral Histories and the Museum’s Collections many of which have been funded by HFCI.
 The Fare Facs Gazette, HFCI’s newsletter produced by Page Johnson, offers insight into our local history, legends and lore.
 Members of HFCI receive this exciting newsletter that puts a face to our people and their lives through time.